-STRONGSVILLE, Ohio – June 28, 2011 – A gleaming black, PPG-painted 1934 Ford was named America’s Most Beautiful Roadster at the 62nd Grand National Roadster Show held recently in Pomona, California.
-The award is regarded as one of the most prestigious in the world of custom cars, and winning it is a highly coveted honor.
+STRONGSVILLE, Ohio, June 28, 2011 – A gleaming black 1934 Ford painted with products from PPG Industries' (NYSE: PPG) automotive refinish business was named America’s Most Beautiful Roadster at the 62nd Grand National Roadster Show held recently in Pomona, Calif.
+The award is a highly coveted honor, regarded as one of the most prestigious in the world of custom cars.

-The sleek roadster, owned by Daryl Wolfswinkel, was built by Doug Jerger and his crew at Squeeg’s Kustoms in Chandler, Arizona.
-Jerger’s team spent about 18 months designing, building, and painting the car.
-They chose PPG’s Deltron® single-stage DCC Concept® Acrylic Urethane to give it the lustrous black finish.
+The sleek roadster, owned by Daryl Wolfswinkel, was built by Doug Jerger and his crew at Squeeg’s Kustoms in Chandler, Ariz.
+Jerger’s team spent about 18 months designing, building and painting the car.
+They chose DELTRON(R) brand single-stage DCC CONCEPT(R) acrylic urethane coating to give it a lustrous black finish.

-“Those guys at PPG have it all together,” said Jerger.
+“Those guys at PPG have it all together,” Jerger said.
 “Their paint always shoots and sprays right and looks great.
-We use only PPG products, been using them since the shop opened in 1964 and started with Ditzler.
+We use only PPG products; been using them since the shop opened in 1964 and started with Ditzler.
 The others just don’t have it down the way PPG does.”

 Aside from the smooth, mirror-like finish, the traditionally styled roadster features an aluminum block 427 Ford engine jacked up to churn out more than 700 horsepower, a luxurious brown leather interior, and distinctive nickel-plated wheels.